emiyablake/emiyablake/README.md

 # Hey!
 I'm Maju 👋✨
-*The voyage of discovery is not in seeking new landscapes but in having new eyes.*
+*The voyage of discovery is not in seeking new landscapes but in having new eyes.* - Marcel Proust

 💡 **Passionate about technology, design, and creative processes**
 🚀 Exploring software engineering, web developmen, UX/UI and game developmen